B

 The Ayurvedic Pharmacopoeia

-indicated the use of the fruit ingoitre; also in psychological disorders.
+of India indicated the use of the fruit in

 The bark contains tannins (%), also